FabricJS – Finding the current cursor position on the clicked Polygon object?

 </html>

-Example 2: Using the getLocalPointer Method and using a Different Event Listener
+Example 2: Using the getLocalPointer Method with Different Event Listener

 Let's see a code example to understand how we can still retrieve the x and y coordinates of the current cursor position by using a different event listener.
 Here, we have passed the value as "skewing" which ensures that the event is fired while skewing the object in horizontal or vertical directions.